 Summer Sessions reports to the Dean of Extended Education.

 UC Berkeley Extension offers short-term programs for current high school students, undergraduate and graduate students, and working professionals.
-Students have the opportunity to enroll in UC Berkeley campus courses in the fall and spring on a space-available basis without formal admission to the University through Berkeley Global Study abroad Programs or Concurrent Enrollment.
+Students have the opportunity to enroll in UC Berkeley campus courses in the fall and spring on a space-available basis without formal admission to the University through Berkeley Global Study abroad Programs at Berkeley or Concurrent Enrollment.

 Berkeley is host to more than 2,500 visitors from other universities, colleges, research laboratories, and government agencies who conduct research using University facilities.
 The Visiting Researcher Scholar and Postdoc Affairs (VSPA) Program was established to accommodate scholars with a Ph.D. or equivalent degree to pursue their research and professional interests on the Berkeley campus.